Thoughts & Counsel: Foundational Knowledge for Living Well & Creating a Better Future for Ourselves & Others

 Beyond utilizing the above educational avenues, take note that if we wish to pursue a career or business that requires official certification or recognition of being educated in a particular field, then we will also need to obtain a formal education from an institution capable of bestowing such recognition and certifications.

-While it is certainly a legitimate way to gain knowledge (and even the ideal method for gaining the elementary and primary forms), we should never rely solely on formal schooling to fulfill our educational desires and thirst for knowledge.
+However, we should never rely solely on formal schooling to fulfill our educational desires and thirst for knowledge.
 Despite it being highly revered by many, it is (especially in modern times) perhaps the least effective and efficient means of acquiring most forms of advanced knowledge, especially for those who are self-motivated and truly passionate about learning.
-This is in part because the regimented nature of formal schooling discourages in-depth questioning and explorations—this is not an environment conducive to individual critical thinking and gaining conceptual understanding.
-Instead, it only provides the framework, guidance, and materials to facilitate the often semi-passive process of receiving and storing prepackaged and sterile facts, figures, and procedures predominantly at their face value.
+This is in part because the regimented nature of formal schooling discourages in-depth questioning and explorations—this is not an environment conducive to critical thinking and gaining conceptual understanding.
+Instead, it only provides the framework, guidance, and materials to facilitate the often semi-passive process of receiving and storing prepackaged and sterile facts and figures predominantly at their face value.
 This dynamic is responsible for the commonly seen lack of a thorough and comprehensive grasp many people have of the knowledge and ideas they possess.
 For while gaining static knowledge is indeed desirable and useful in and of itself, it is infinitely more valuable if it represents only the beginning of our educational journey, as opposed to it being the be-all and end-all.
-In regard to many types of knowledge, it is only through exercising our minds and engaging our intellects through open-ended, ongoing inquiries and contemplations that relations and comprehension of the underlying aspects of their relevance and importance in real-world applications may become most clear and readily grasped, expanded upon into novel and useful realms, and assimilated into our wider scope of consciousness and understanding.
+In regard to many types of knowledge, it is only through engaging our minds in open-ended inquiries and contemplations, that relations and comprehension of the underlying aspects of their relevance and importance in real-world applications may become most clear and securely grasped, expanded upon into novel and useful realms, and assimilated into our wider scope of consciousness and understanding.

 Therefore, if we are to put ourselves through schooling for the purpose of pursuing a certain career or business, or for any other reasons, we must always be wary of these negative aspects, and avoid or offset them the best we can through the additional and ongoing pursuit of self-education.